Iran Says It Is Open To More Nuclear Talks

-Ahmadinejad's remarks came after the world powers expressed disappointment over the two days of talks held in Istanbul
+Ahmadinejad's remarks came after the world powers expressed disappointment over the two days of talks held in Istanbul.

 The talks in Istanbul on January 21-22 failed to yield results between Iran and the so-called P5+1 -- permanent UN Security Council members Britain, China, France, Russia, and the United States, plus Germany.

-France's foreign minister has suggested that France and its allies may pursue more sanctions against Iran
+France's foreign minister has suggested that France and its allies may pursue more sanctions against Iran following the failure.

 Foreign Minister Michele Alliot-Marie, speaking on a visit to Jordan, said the lack of progress with Iran during two days of talks in Istanbul had left Western countries with few options.

 During the meetings in Istanbul, Iran ruled out the possibility of abandoning its uranium-enrichment work.